lighthousemontessori/lighthousemontessori.github.io/our_mission.md

 ### 3. Move towards each other

 We share our experiences when they are great and when they are hard.
-We choose commecting in all our states because we believe vulnerability builds trust and community.
+We choose connecting in all our states because we believe vulnerability builds trust and community.

 ### 4. Search for the true need